Introduction

 - Logic-Based Justification: The decision was justified by constraint satisfaction rather than generic praise.

-In my own testing, this shift was immediate.
-The difference was not accuracy—it was decisiveness.
+The biggest improvement was not accuracy—it was decisiveness.

 Cross-Model Consistency: Does This Behavior Hold Across Models?